Runroom/archetype-symfony/doc/Continuous_integration.md

 - Install composer dependencies
 - Run unit tests
+- Run all QA tools
+- Run frontend build
 - Generate coverage report

-When Jenkins makes any build from the development or master branch and all tests pass, a different task is launched to deploy that branch to its corresponding server.
+When Jenkins makes a build for the main branch and all checks pass, a different task is launched to deploy that branch to the production server.
 See [Deployment](Deployment.md) for more information.

-So, to deploy the development version we should push to the development branch and to deploy to production we should push to the master branch.
-Jenkins takes care of building, testing and deploying to the server.

 ## Configuration